dp87/vagrantfiles/README.md

-# vagrantfiles
+# Vagrantfiles

-Vagrant configuration files and provisioning scripts for a lot of stuff
+Vagrant configuration files and provisioning scripts for a lot of stuff, from basic development environments to complete web app installations, so you can test new stuff quicker without having to spend time installing and configuring anything.